-you can create endless variations by mixing in some more colorful dishes and charger plates.
-Ahhhh – an excuse to shop for more dishes!
+Once you have the basics, flatware, stemware, white linens, and white dishes, you can create endless variations by mixing in some more colorful dishes, linens, and charger plates.
+Ahhhh – an excuse to shop for more tableware!

 But really, you don’t need whole additional sets of dishes…aside from the storage issues, it is much more interesting to mix different patterns together.
 You can get just a handful of salad plates or bread plates or soup bowls or shallow pasta bowls in a fun design that catches your attention and mix them with each other and with your basic sets.